 where the optimization was performed using the \texttt{scipy.optimize.minimize} routine with the Nelder-Mead method \citep{2020SciPy-NMeth}.
 The minimum distances $d_i = d(\phi_{\mathrm{opt}, i})$ across all $N$ observed points are then used to construct the Gaussian log-likelihood function:

 where $\mathbf{p} = (x_c, y_c, a, b)$ are the free parameters, and $s_i = s(\theta_i)$ is the standard deviation measured locally at each angle $\theta_i$.
 To incorporate prior knowledge about the parameters, a uniform prior is applied with the following ranges: $x_c \in [-0.1, 0.0]$ arcsec, $y_c \in [0.0, 0.1]$ arcsec, $a \in [0.4, 0.6]$ arcsec, and $b \in [0.4, 0.6]$ arcsec.
-The prior is defined as:
+The prior is defined as

-The posterior probability is expressed as:
+The posterior probability is expressed as

-To explore the posterior distribution, we employ Markov Chain Monte Carlo (MCMC) sampling using the \texttt{emcee} package \citep{Foreman2013}, 500 walkers and 2000 steps each, discarding the first 500 steps as burn-in.
+To explore the posterior distribution, we employ MCMC sampling using the \texttt{emcee} package \citep{Foreman2013}, utilizing 500 walkers with 2000 steps each, discarding the first 500 steps as burn-in.
 The best-fit ellipse parameters are adopted as the median values of the marginalized posterior distributions, with the 16th and 84th percentiles defining the $1\sigma$ confidence intervals.
-The resulting fit yields: $x_c = -0.02^{+0.01}_{-0.01}$, $y_c =0.03^{+0.01}_{-0.01}$, $a =0.50^{+0.02}_{-0.02}$, and $b =0.45^{+0.01}_{-0.01}$.
+The resulting fit yields $x_c = -0.02^{+0.01}_{-0.01}$, $y_c =0.03^{+0.01}_{-0.01}$, $a =0.50^{+0.02}_{-0.02}$, and $b =0.45^{+0.01}_{-0.01}$.
 The posterior distributions are presented in Figure \ref{fig:exlup_cornerplot}.
-The offset $o_{\mathrm{c}}$ of the ellipse center from the coordinate origin is finally calculated as $o_{\mathrm{c}} = \sqrt{x_c^2 + y_c^2} = 5.6 \pm 1.6$~au.
+The offset $O_{\mathrm{c}}$ of the ellipse center from the coordinate origin is finally calculated as $O_{\mathrm{c}} = \sqrt{x_c^2 + y_c^2} = 5.6 \pm 1.6$~au.